Ryan7259/denon-plex-webui/README.md

 ## Extras:
-- To see Plex album art, the user must set a plex server IP and add the app computer's IP to the allowed without auth list in Plex Media Server settings (Otherwise, it would require a Plex token or using an external metadata service)
+- To see Plex album art, the user must set computer's local IPv4 address to the allowed without auth list in Plex Media Server settings (Otherwise, it would require a Plex token or using an external metadata service)
+- The local IPv4 address is set automatically on app startup and maybe overwritten in settings.

 ## Images:
 <img src="https://github.com/Ryan7259/denon-plex-webui/blob/main/pic1.png?raw=true">